The Mahindra Pride Scholarship

 Thank you, Mahindra, for your support of women in agriculture.

-American Agri-Women (AAW) is pleased to announce our new partnership with Caterpillar, the world’s leading manufacturer of equipment for construction, agriculture, mining and other industries.
+American Agri-Women (AAW) is pleased to continue its partnership with Caterpillar, the world’s leading manufacturer of equipment for construction, agriculture, mining and other industries.

-Our partnership includes a “News for You” series in which Caterpillar experts share their knowledge with AAW members.
+Our partnership continues our e-mail series in which Caterpillar experts share their knowledge with AAW members.
 Check out these resources, including templates you can download and share with your family and employees.

 COLCHESTER, Vt., July 7, 2016 — American Agri-Women (AAW) is announcing a new partnership with Caterpillar Inc. (NYSE: CAT) that will help educate AAW members and others on how to safely operate and manage the equipment they use on their farms, ranches and properties.